 • I’m able to look for patterns by sub-segmenting the campaign audiences (by intent score, intent keyword, company size, or other attributes) to determine optimization opportunities,

 • I compare the performance of my ad audiences against a control group.
 While I’ve already set baselines, the control group further illustrates the influence of the campaign on my target accounts across the entire funnel including opportunity creation and closed-won deals.

 • I check in on my automated advertising campaigns.
 Much of my advertising is now using dynamic audiences so I want to see how accounts are moving between campaigns, keep an eye on budget, and ensure the accounts are engaging with high-value areas of the site.

-With Account-Based Marketing, I can demonstrable to the value of advertising – even to the most skeptical salesperson.
+With Account-Based Marketing, I can demonstrate to the value of advertising – even to the most skeptical salesperson.

 2. SITE ANALYTICS

 You’re spending a lot of time and money driving people to your site through advertising, social, SEO, and paid search.
 Once you’ve got them there, it’s really important to make sure they’re doing what you want them to do.

 I log into the ABM Platform to see what pages accounts are visiting to determine what to put on our homepage – what messages to include in our “hero,” the content to merchandise, and opportunities for personalization.
 I find the best insights come when I dig deep and look by sub-segment.
 I have created dynamic audiences which contain accounts at different stages of the sales cycle and I look at the pages which they’re visiting which will inform our site merchandising, marketing promotion, and content development strategies.

 Often, what I see in the ABM Platform will generate a specific question that requires a deeper level of analysis.
 As we’ve integrated Demandbase data into Google Analytics, I’m able to see things like how different account-based audiences are moving through the site and where they’re taking high-value actions.